Biography

 Career:

-- Electrical Engineering degree from Cornell
+- Electrical and Computer Engineering degree from Cornell

-- 12 years as an officer in the U.S. Navy
+- 12 years as a nuclear submarine officer in the U.S. Navy (DD-4, DD-214)

-- 10 years as a full-time manager at Microsoft
+- 10 years as a full-time manager at Microsoft (over 20 patent awards)

-- 8 years as a software design consultant
+- 14 years as a software design consultant

 Family: